agneevX/home-assistant/README.md

 ### Graph row III

-- Current network in
-- Current network out
+- Current network in/out
-- Today total traffic in
-- Today total traffic out
+- Today total traffic in/out

 A combined card that graphs network usage within the last hour.